hakoo-gif/shapes_discord_bot/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file in the root directory with the following content:
+3. Create a `.env` file (or rename the `.env.example` file) in the root directory with the following content:
    ```
    #=========REQUIRED=========
    ## Discord Bot Configuration